This page provides a discussion of performance audit laws for Washington State government entities.

-Initiative 900 passed in the November 2005 General Election, requiring that all state and local government entities undergo performance audits to ensure accountability and guarantee that tax dollars are spent as cost-effectively as possible.
-The performance audits are to be conducted by the state auditor in accordance with the United States General Accounting Office auditing standards.
+Initiative 900, Performance Audits and Government Entities, passed by citizens in 2005, requires all state and local government entities to undergo performance audits to ensure accountability and guarantee that tax dollars are spent as cost-effectively as possible.
+The performance audits are to be conducted by the Washington State Auditor's Office in accordance with the U.S. General Accounting Office auditing standards.

 This audit is in addition to the fiscal audits performed by the state on local governments.
 The initiative did not exempt smaller units of government audit nor did it acknowledge existing performance programs of local governments.